marcoconstancio/yanta/README.md

 For installation you need to install (tested on linux and windows 8.1)

 * Python 3 - https://www.python.org/
+* Python modules - cssselect, lxml
 * PyQt <=5.5 - https://sourceforge.net/projects/pyqt/files/PyQt5/

+To install the python modules, install pip during the python installation and after the installation run on the command line:

+    pip install <MODULE_NAME>

+You have trouble compiling the lxml for windows you can run the download the [unoficial windows binary](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) and run:

+    pip install lzml-<VERSION>.whl

 ## Running